rferrari/GuideMind/README.md

 This tool addresses the challenge of turning documentation into a steady pipeline of high-value tutorial tasks by:

 ### What it Does
-- **Crawls documentation sites** and identifies tutorial-worthy topics
+- **Crawls documentation sites** and identifies tutorial-worthy topics using intelligent URL discovery
-- **Generates scaffolded drafts** with titles, outlines, and key sections
+- **Generates scaffolded drafts** with titles, outlines, key sections, and specific source URLs
 - **Estimates creation costs** ($100-500 range) for each tutorial
 - **Exports multiple formats** including Markdown files and CSV indexes